 What is a Future Cruise Credit?

 Future Cruise Credit is a voucher for travel, issued by a cruise line.
-It has a monetary value and can be used to book a future cruise with the same cruise line.
+It has no monetary value and can only be used to book a future cruise with the same cruise line that issued the FCC to you..
 It usually has to be used within a specified period of time and is not transferable to other travellers or cruise lines.

 We know that Future Cruise Credit terms and conditions can often seem complicated.
 It’s disappointing enough that your holiday has been cancelled, without having to wade through the small print to understand how to re-book.
 Let our team here at The Cruise Pro take the pain out of this process for you by dealing with the technicalities and making everything clear and simple.